MicrosoftDocs/azure-devops-docs/docs/organizations/security/security-best-practices.md

   - Disable the ["Allow invitations to be sent to any domain" policy](/azure/active-directory/external-identities/allow-deny-list) to prevent external guest access.
   - Consider this step if there's no business need for external guests.
 - **Use a different email or UPN for your personal and business accounts:**
-  - Even though it’s allowed, use distinct email addresses or user principal names (UPNs) for personal and business accounts.
+  - Use distinct email addresses or user principal names (UPNs) for personal and business accounts.
   - This practice eliminates ambiguity when disambiguating between your personal and work-related accounts.
 - **Group external guest users:**
   - Place all external guest users in a single Microsoft Entra group.
   - Manage permissions for this group appropriately.
   - Remove direct assignments to ensure group rules apply to these users.
 For more information, see [Add a group rule to assign access levels](../accounts/assign-access-levels-by-group-membership.md).
   - Regularly reevaluate rules on the Group rules tab of the Users page.
-Consider any group membership changes in Microsoft Entra ID that might impact your organization.
+Consider any group membership changes in Microsoft Entra ID that might affect your organization.
 Microsoft Entra ID can take up to 24 hours to update dynamic group membership.
 Rules are automatically reevaluated every 24 hours and whenever a group rule changes.

 For more information, see [B2B guests in the Microsoft Entra ID](/azure/active-directory/external-identities/delegate-invitations).